akshaysasidrn/akshaysasidharan.dev/content/posts/rails-patterns.md

 end
 ```

-All the methods called on this method will be delegated onto the object we pass onto it's constructor.
+All the methods called on this object will be delegated onto the object we pass onto it's constructor.
 And we also get an opportunity to extend upon it.
 Pretty neat I would say.

 The controller and the corresponding view would be something like this: